liuxunchenglxc/MoniterUtils/README.md

 Before running the app, you need to check this script content first, and write your own things.

 `streamlit run task_monitor_util.py` can run this.
-For more options, please check `streamlit --help'.
+For more options, please check `streamlit --help`.